The spooky season is well underway (at least at Walt Disney World!) and that means it’s Mickey’s Not-So-Scary Halloween Party time.

 - Hopefully you’ll luck out and be able to meet Jack and Sally in that first hour.
 But, even if it takes until 6:30 p.m., you still haven’t missed any of the “official” party time.

 5:30 p.m. – 7:00 p.m. – Get in line for 1 more of the characters that start meeting early

-- We recommend Pooh and Friends because it isn’t super common to get to take pics with all 4 together, but you could also do Daisy, Donald, and Minnie, or Elvis Stitch.
+- We recommend Seven Dwarfs (especially if you are done around 5:00) or Pooh and Friends because it isn’t super common to get to take pics with all 4 together, but you could also do Elvis Stitch.

 - You can also grab a quick meal during this time if characters aren’t your thing – just don’t waste a bunch of time eating.